Deployed quantum key distribution network: further, longer and more users: Results

-The optimal SKR corresponds to a sweet spot that depends on the transmission losses and a relative mean number of photon pairs per second.
-We report in FIG.~\ref{skr_loss} the SKR for various distances.
-When we are in a low-loss regime, we are limited by our computing power for error correction since our cascade~\cite{martinez2014demystifying} implementation limits the processed SKR due to $\sim$600 sequential instances that can't be performed simultaneously.
+As discussed earlier, the optimal SKR corresponds to a sweet spot that depends on the transmission losses and a relative mean number of photon pairs per second.
+We report in FIG.~\ref{skr_loss} the theoretical estimation and the experimental value of the SKR for various distances.
+When we are in a low-loss regime (below 13\,dB), we observe that the optimal SKR is limited by our computing power for error correction since our cascade~\cite{martinez2014demystifying} implementation limits the processed SKR due to $\sim$600 sequential instances that cannot be performed simultaneously.

+In high-loss regime, we demonstrate a secret key rate of 1.8\,bps up to a total loss of 56.6\,dB in the quantum channel.
+It is interesting to note that the limitation arises from the synchronization procedure that fails to estimate in reasonable time the feedback to the rubidium clocks.